 1. Plan your Trip Well

 To maximize the value of your Takayama Hokuriku Pass, then you’ll need to be efficient in your trip planning.
-You can either create your own itinerary or have a destination expert help you.
-Sygic Travel and Viahero can help you do that.
+You can use the Sygic Travel app to help you with that.

 2. Use Hyperdia